aapanm/nodeJS-crud/docs/apiDoc.md

 - **URL**: `/parent`
 - **Method**: `GET`
-- **Description**: when triggered it shows all exisiting parents data fron parent table.
+- **Description**: when triggered it shows all exisiting parents data from parent table.
 - **Response**:
   - ```json
     [